Dynamics on Trees of Spheres

 We supposed that the sequence $(g_n)_n$ converges locally uniformly to $g$ out of $\sigma_v(Y_v)$.
-All the $D$ poles of $g_n$ (counting with multiplicities) converge so to the $D$ poles of $g$.
-In particular, if $U$ is a sufficiently small neighborhood of $\sigma_v(Y_v)$, then \begin{itemize} \item for $n$ large enough, $g_n$ is holomorphe without poles in $U$ and \item $g_n-g$ converges uniformly to $0$ on the boundary of $U$. \end{itemize} From the maximum modulus principle, $g_n-g$ converges uniformly to $0$ in $U$.
-So $g_n$ converge locally uniformly to $g$ in the neighborhood of points of $\S$ and given that $\S$ is compact, then $g_n$ converges uniformly to $g$ on $\S$. \end{proof}
+All the $D$ poles of $g_n$ (counting multiplicities) converge to the $D$ poles of $g$.
+In particular, if $U$ is a sufficiently small neighborhood of $\sigma_v(Y_v)$, then \begin{enumerate} \item for $n$ large enough, $g_n$ is holomorphe without poles in $U$ and \item $g_n-g$ converges uniformly to $0$ on the boundary of $U$. \end{enumerate} By the maximum modulus principle, $(g_n-g)_n$ converges uniformly to $0$ in $U$.
+So $(g_n)_n$ converges locally uniformly to $g$ in the neighborhood of points of $\S$ and given that $\S$ is compact, then $g_n$ converges uniformly to $g$ on $\S$. \end{proof}